 Emergencies happen every day in NYC.
 Chances are you or someone you know will be affected by a disaster in some way.
 Maybe you’ve already been affected by a disaster and wonder what you might have done differently.
 Here are simple steps you can take to prepare yourself to better face an emergency.
+Click on the images below to learn more about gathering supplies, making a plan, sheltering in place, and more.
 For more detailed information, please visit www.redcross.org, www.nyc.gov/oem, or www.ready.gov.

 LESReady!
 Disaster Resources:

 - LESReady!
 Community Disaster Response Plan

 - Stay Cool Guide: Preparing for Hot Days